bardius/deckOfCards/README.md

 Tests can be run with the corresponding grunt tasks.
 Upon the tests completion reports are getting generated for coverage and end to end testing scenarios with screen shots and are placed within /test/test-reports.

+Chrome is required for the protractor end to end tests.
+In case that the browser is not existing in the system or is not able for selenium usage via the webdriver please edit the test/protractor-conf.js file an use the browser of prefference at line 59.

     Related grunt tasks:

     * grunt karma:unit